Jets-Vikings in London: Sam Darnold a different QB than when he was a Jet

 A lot has changed for the Jets since they traded Darnold in 2021, but some things remain the same heading into Sunday morning’s game against Minnesota at Tottenham Hotspur Stadium.
 Their offense continues to be a conundrum and they’re seeking to establish some form of identity.

 The Jets didn’t score a touchdown in last week’s 10-9 loss to Denver.
-Their offense looked eerily similar to so many games they’ve played over the last several seasons.
+Their offense looked eerily similar to so many games they’ve played during the last several seasons.
 With Aaron Rodgers under center, this wasn’t expected to happen.
-It still is and Rodgers knows it’s something that’s got to change and get fixed quickly.
+However, it continues to happen, and Rodgers knows it’s something that’s got to change and get fixed quickly.

-“We’ve been up and down,” Rodgers said.
-“We’re still trying to find ways to get the ball in space to our guys, get our best 11 on the field and it starts with me.
-I’ve got to be efficient and deal the ball when necessary, hold onto it when necessary.”
+“We’ve been up and down,” he said.
+“We’re still trying to find ways to get the ball in space to our guys, get our best 11 on the field, and it starts with me.
+I’ve got to be efficient and deal the ball when necessary, hold on to it when necessary.”

-The Jets (2-2) seem more on the verge of breaking apart than breaking through, making this an even more important game for Robert Saleh’s team.
+The Jets (2-2) seem more on the verge of breaking apart than breaking through, making this an even more important game for them.
 This past week for the Jets was about flushing last week’s performance and getting on the same page.

-Plenty of conversations were had about this, between Saleh and Rodgers over a cadence controversy, and Rodgers and Garrett Wilson over their lack of chemistry thus far.
+Plenty of conversations were had about this, between coach Robert Saleh and Rodgers over a cadence controversy and Rodgers and Garrett Wilson over their lack of chemistry.

-The Jets contend much of this firestorm has been media created so they could have an us-against-everyone type of rallying cry this week.
+The Jets contend that much of this firestorm has been media-created, so they could have an us-against-everyone type of rallying cry this week.
 But it’s evident that Rodgers and Wilson are seeing things differently, leading to frustration from both sides.

 Wilson has 20 catches on 34 targets for 196 yards and a touchdown.
-The Jets’ justification is defenses are focusing on Wilson and trying to take him away.
+The Jets’ explanation is that defenses are focusing on Wilson and trying to take him away.

 “O’Connell, in my opinion, is the top guy calling calls right now,” Reed said.
 “He’s just a great offensive coordinator, like he knows how to attack the defense.
 So he’s going to get looks that he wants.”

 Last week, running back Breece Hall had a career-low 4 yards rushing on 10 carries.
-The offensive line struggled to protect Rodgers, who was sacked five times and hit 14.
-They had five false start penalties.
+The offensive line struggled to protect Rodgers, who was sacked five times and hit 14 times.
+They had five false-start penalties.

 “I feel like we got a lot to prove,” Wilson said.
 “What’s better than to go up against an undefeated team over here, kind of just let loose and play.”